Surbhit01/WineQualityPrediction/README.md

 ## IMPLEMENTATION

 The following steps are involved in this end-to-end implementation:
-* **Data Ingestion** - Downloading the zipped data from [here] (https://github.com/Surbhit01/Datasets/raw/main/winequality-data.zip).
+* **Data Ingestion** - Downloading the zipped data from [here](https://github.com/Surbhit01/Datasets/raw/main/winequality-data.zip).
 The data is then unzipped and stored at a particular location

 * **Data Validation** - The downloaded data is then validated using a predefined schema.
 The validation success result (true/false) is stored in a text file